California Invitational Berkeley Debate

 Varsity World Schools Debate

 Middle School Congressional Debate

 Our current plan is to host online events on NSDA Campus.

-There will be 3 rounds of in-person individual events, and 4 rounds in online divisions.
-Online divisions of individual events will be synchronous.
+There will be 4 preliminary rounds in individual events.
+Individual events will be synchronous.
 Specific event schedules will be released in advance of the tournament - tentative schedules are available at the link on the right.

-Students may double enter in-person in speech and debate, and may double enter in speech events.
+Students may triple enter in speech events.
+Students may not double enter in speech and debate.
 All double entry is at a student’s own risk.
 No accommodations will be made for a student missing a round due to double entry.
-Students may triple enter in online speech events.

-The in-person divisions (or online if the entire tournament is held virtually) are a Tournament of Champions qualifier in the following:
+The online tournament is a Tournament of Champions qualifier in the following:

 Double Octafinals in Silver PF

 Policy Debate will use the 2021-2022 NSDA topic.

 Lincoln-Douglas Debate will use the 2021-2022 January-February NSDA topic.